son-n-pham/SQL_CheatSheet/README.md

 FROM contact_details;
 ```

-### WHERE Clause: is a popular command to filter the results of the query based on specified conditions.
+### WHERE Clause is a popular command to filter the results of the query based on specified conditions.
 This is used to filter records (rows) matching a certain ncondition.
 This below example select all rows where the pub_year equals 2017.

 ```SQL